JLPT is the key to further education and employment in Japan. What will I learn from it? Let’s begin Japanese learning in Japan.

 JLPT N2 – Advance level

 Japanese learning gets more advanced from this stage.
-Completing the JLPT N2 qualifies for the entry to Vocational College.
+Completing N2 qualifies for entry to Vocational College.
 Studying in higher education in Japan means that international students will study with Japanese students.
-Therefore, acquiring at least N2 level is necessary.
+Therefore, acquiring at least the N2 level is necessary.

-N2 test aims to measure students proficiency in understanding the contents of written Japanese.
-In class, teachers will start integrating materials such as articles in newspapers and magazine.
+JLPT N2 test aims to measure students proficiency in understanding the contents of written Japanese.
+In class, teachers will start integrating materials such as articles in newspapers and magazines.
 From these, students can engage in discussions and express their opinions.

-In conversation, students interact in almost every situations, spoken at natural speed.
+In conversation, students learn to interact in almost every situation, spoken at a natural speed.

 There are about 1,000 Kanji and 6,000 vocabularies to learn.
 This is a big step from the N3 with respect to the amount of learning.
 N2 learners may become stuck at some point, not feeling the progress as they did up to N3.
 A learning plateau can occur when learning a new language.
 However, this feeling is just temporary and commonly experienced among N2 learners.

-With extra hard work and perhaps a change of study style, you can step over the barrier.
+With extra hard work and perhaps a change of study style, you can overcome the barrier.
 The teachers are there to help you move forward.